How to Become a Business Broker in Florida?

 What is a business broker?

-A business broker is a professional intermediary who assists in the buying and selling businesses.
+A business broker is a professional intermediary who assists in the buying and selling of businesses.
 They act as intermediaries between business owners (sellers) and prospective buyers, helping both parties navigate the complex process of selling or acquiring a business.

 Here are some critical aspects of what a business broker does: